Warren slips as Buttigieg, Biden, Sanders battle for lead in latest New Hampshire poll

 Koczela emphasized that the race for the New Hampshire primary “could go in any direction."

-Warren – who like Sanders hails from a neighboring state to New Hampshire – stands at 12% in the poll.
-Since this is the first time the pollster’s put out a survey this cycle in the New Hampshire presidential primary, no direct comparisons can be made.
+Warren – who like Sanders hails from a neighboring state to New Hampshire – stands at 12 percent in the poll.
+Since this is the first time the pollsters put out a survey this cycle in the New Hampshire presidential primary, no direct comparisons can be made.
 But her standing in the new poll is in line with her support in other surveys the past month in the New Hampshire primary.
-Warren registered from the upper teens to around 30% in most Granite State polling conducted from September through early November.
+Warren registered from the upper teens to around 30 percent in most Granite State polling conducted from September through early November.

 Warren has also seen her standing in the polls in Iowa and nationally deteriorate over the past month.
 The drop came after increased scrutiny of Warren's plans to pay for and implement a government-run, "Medicare-for-all."
 The populist senator continued to swear off raising middle-class taxes to pay for the high price tag attached to the single-payer health care system (roughly $20 trillion in new spending over a decade).
 And she broke with fellow progressive champion and 2020 rival Sanders -- who wrote the "Medicare-for-all" bill in the Senate -- over implementation.
 Warren's transition play would delay the immediate end of privately held insurance.